389COM: Code Quality

 - Why is it worse for open source then it is for the commercial world?

 - Why should avoiding this problem be a priority for you?

 - Automatic Documentation is a thing, and has been for decades, so there is no

 excuse.
 Nor if you use it, is there an excuse for using it badly.

 Documentation - 2

-- Avoid static documentation formats (hand coded web pages)
+- Avoid static documentation formats (hand coded web pages), as these are far

 - What do we mean by testing code.

 - Discussion point: Why is testing one of the highest paid positions in software

 Bug Tracking/Fixing - 1